ga4gh/vrs/docs/source/implementations/allele_registry.rst

 ClinGen Allele Registry provides identifiers for more than 900 million variants.
 Each identifier (canonical allele identifiers: CAIds) is an abstract concept which represents a group of identical variants based on alignment.
 Identifiers are retrievable irrespective of the reference sequence and normalization status.

-As a driver project for GA4GH, allele registry implements two standards: RefGet and VR.
+As a Driver Project for GA4GH, allele registry implements two standards: RefGet and VR.
 The API endpoints that support data retrieval in this two key standards are summarized in the following table.

 **HOST**: https//reg.clinicalgenome.org/